dead-end/nuzzle/README.md

 sudo make uninstall
 ```

+## Completely uninstall nuzzle

-Additionally there is a user specific directory that has to be removed:
+Additionally there is a user specific directory that has to be removed to
+completely uninstall nuzzle

 ```
 rm -rf ${HOME}/.nuzzle/